rohanwalunjkar/interview-question/README.md

 How they relate: NodePort builds on ClusterIP, and LoadBalancer builds on NodePort - each type layers additional exposure on top of the previous one.

 Why use it: stable networking, automatic load balancing, service discovery via DNS, and decoupling clients from the changing set of pod IPs.
 For HTTP routing with paths/hosts, an Ingress is often used in front of a ClusterIP Service.

+## Q17.
+What is a DaemonSet in Kubernetes?

+A DaemonSet is a Kubernetes workload object that ensures a copy of a specific pod runs on ALL (or a selected subset of) nodes in the cluster.
+As nodes are added, the DaemonSet automatically schedules a pod onto them; as nodes are removed, those pods are garbage collected.

+It is typically used for node-level background services / agents that must run everywhere, such as:

+- Log collectors (Fluentd, Filebeat) gathering logs from every node
+- Monitoring agents (Prometheus Node Exporter, Datadog agent)
+- Networking components (CNI plugins, kube-proxy)
+- Storage daemons and security/scanning agents

+**Key characteristics:**

+- Runs exactly one pod per node (by default), not a set number of replicas
+- Automatically adds pods to new nodes and removes them from deleted nodes
+- Can target specific nodes using nodeSelector, node affinity, or tolerations
+- Tolerations let DaemonSet pods run even on tainted nodes (e.g., control-plane)

+**DaemonSet vs Deployment (common follow-up):** a Deployment runs a desired NUMBER of replicas placed anywhere the scheduler chooses, used for scalable applications.
+A DaemonSet runs ONE pod PER node, used for node-level agents.
+Use a Deployment for app workloads and a DaemonSet for per-node infrastructure services.

 ---